Key takeaways

 Roll over the loan

-Some payday lenders will let you extend the repayment deadline or, in other words, roll over the loan.
-You get extra time to find the money, but you will have to pay a fee.
+Some payday lenders will let you extend the repayment deadline or roll over the loan.
+You receive extra time to locate the money, but you will be required to pay a fee.

 Say you borrow $200 for a $30 fee.
-Roll it over, and you’ll still owe $200 but now have a $60 fee – plus the lender may charge interest on the original.
+Roll it over, and you’ll still owe $200, but now have a $60 fee, plus the lender may charge interest on the original amount.
 It gets expensive fast.

 Find emergency cash